bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 Applications
 ------------

-On the **applications** page you have a list with each application which is running on the engine.
-You can start, stop or lock these applications.
+On the **applications** page you have a list of all workflow applications which are running on the engine.

+You control the state of these applications with start, stop and lock actions.
 Every application has its process models and process model versions.
-Those can be started and stopped too.
+They can be started and stopped too.
 You can add a new application by clicking on the :guilabel:`Add` button.
 By clicking on a application, you switch to the :ref:`engine-cockpit-application-detail` view.

-For deployment of a new version of an app, you can click on the :guilabel:`Deployment` button to open the **Deployment Dialog**.
+To deploy new versions of an app, you can click on the :guilabel:`Deployment` button to open the **Deployment Dialog**.
 Have a look at the :ref:`engine-cockpit-application-detail` view for more information.